How to Avoid a Twitter Suspension of Your Marketing Strategy

 Audit Your Social Presence on All Platforms, Not Just Twitter

-Policies like Twitter’s Platform Manipulation and Spam one are a reminder to audit how partner agencies and influencers act across all social media platforms, not just one.
+Policies like Twitter’s Platform Manipulation and Spam are a reminder to audit how partner agencies and influencers act across all social media platforms, not just one.
 From my own experience with clients and potential clients there are plenty of instances where a partner who might look professional on LinkedIn has a dangerous persona on Twitter or Facebook — one which allows harassing comments or extremist viewpoints.
 Usually such behavior damages a brand in ways far more devastating than a suspended social media account.

 The aforementioned tips should help marketers navigate the governance storms rising on social media platforms like Twitter.
 Expect to see more bumps along the way, such as what Planters and the Bloomberg campaign has experienced.
 But the changes are needed to keep social media safe.
 Marketers should be in lockstep to keeping their social media strategy — and their brands — safe, too.